ElinGrahn/music-quiz/README.md

   * For some reason when the correct answer is clicked it does not turn green as I've written in the if statement.
 I'm thinking the computer can't read the boolean for some reason.
 Still have not solved this.

 ### Supported sceens and browsers

+The project has been made using Microsoft Edge and has been tested and used on safari and samsung.

 ## Deployment